nvpro-samples/vk_raytracing_tutorial_KHR/docs/tutorial/index.md

 ```
 {% endraw %}

 In this step, we've added the creation of the ray tracing pipeline layout.
-Because this function may be called multiple times (for example, when shaders are reloaded), we ensure that any previously created pipeline layout and related resources are properly destroyed before recreating them to avoid resource leaks.
+Because this function may be called multiple times (for example, when shaders are reloaded), we destroy any previously created ray tracing pipeline handles and layouts before recreating them.
+The SBT buffer is cleaned up in `createShaderBindingTable()`, where the buffer is recreated.

 Next, we define three essential shader groups for the ray tracing pipeline: the ray generation group, the miss group, and the closest hit group.
 These groups form the fundamental building blocks required for a minimal ray tracing pipeline.